NICTA/scoobi/README.md

   persist(toTextFile(counts, "hdfs://out/..."))
 ```

 This is what Scoobi is all about.
-Scoobi is a Scala library that has the goal
+Scoobi is a Scala library that focuses
-of making you more productive at building Hadoop applications.
+on making you more productive at building Hadoop applications.
 It stands on
 the functional programming shoulders of Scala and allows you to just write
 **what** you want rather than **how** to do it.